ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 As I was studying for interviews during this time I was already familiar with this process.
 However as we were using Repl instead of white boards I wanted to make sure all of my code ran and compiled.
 No time to write unit tests, but I did think about how I would test my solutions.

 ## 5: How the interview process went
 Each week I was set up with two candidates to interview over Google Hangout.
-Given the pandeemic, each one hour interview was conducted remotely.
+Given the pandemic, each one hour interview was conducted remotely.
 We spent a few minutes saying hello and then jumped right into it.

 I presented the question to the candidate and we used Repl as our "white board".
 I offered hints where appropriate, took notes on how they approached the problem, asked clarifying questions, and ultimately determined if they were able to solve the problem.
 There were guidelines provided by Pursuit on how to provide hints and what to look for, so I was all set there 😀.